PrivacyLx/devops/README.md

 extended to support more networks and bridges can be added by configuring `matterbridge/templates/matterbridge.toml.j2`.

+### Updates

+This role deploys unattended updates and updates all system packages in all hosts and reboots the host if it's required (set `reboot_enabled` to `true`).

+#### Deploying updates

+`cd ansible && ansible-playbook --vault-id @prompt -i inventory/production deploy-update.yml`

+Running the role with `reboot_enabled` will reboot a host that requires reboot after package upgrades:

+`cd ansible && ansible-playbook -i inventory/production deploy-update.yml --extra-vars=reboot_enabled=true`

 ## Adding SSH fingerprints to known hosts

 1. Get an SSH fingerprint from a local `known_hosts` file for a given hostname